ibm-messaging/mq-helm/charts/ibm-mq/README.md

 # IBM MQ Helm Chart Sample

 **This chart includes the capability to deploy IBM MQ Native HA.
-This feature is available to customers with entitlement to IBM Cloud Pak for Integration using IBM MQ Advanced conversion entitlement ratios.
+This feature is available to customers with entitlement to IBM MQ Advanced.
 For details on how to set the correct license annotations please consult [here](#Supplying-licensing-annotations).**

 ## Introduction